 "I would blow their two arms and legs off and say 'go on, you can swim home now'.
-They would be bobbing around like that."'Broke my heart'
+They would be bobbing around like that."

 Mr Norris told the court he had been angry after being accused of murder and "wouldn't dream of doing something like that".

 He said: "I got accused of a murder, a terrible murder, and I was angry, especially with the police force...
 I'm not saying I'm perfect, I'm far from perfect, but to accuse me of murder.
 I was angry, very angry."

 The defendant told the court that people would swear at him and threaten him after he was accused of the killing.